 The Lux Kono is a great option if you live in an older house or have a very simple HVAC system.
 It includes three power options: battery only (2 AAs, which are included), micro USB (cord not included) or C-wire.
 If you don’t have a c-wire in your home that provides a constant 24V power source to your thermostat, you’re still able to use the smart features of the Lux Kono on the batteries alone, though Alexa won’t work.

-Overall, the Lux Kono is a sleek offering that can save you the same amount on your energy bills as the more expensive offerings, giving you a faster return on investment.Learn More – Check Price on Amazon
+Overall, the Lux Kono is a sleek offering that can save you the same amount on your energy bills as the more expensive offerings, giving you a faster return on investment.Learn More & Buy Now at Amazon

 Why install a smart thermostat?